 First, always make sure that there’s sufficient lighting wherever you place your QR Code.
 It’s important because this helps make the QR Code look clear to the scanners.
 When that happens, the scannability of your QR Code improves.

-In such cases, make sure you place the QR Code in locations that have a good internet connectivity.
+In such cases, make sure you place the QR Code in locations that have good internet connectivity.

 6. Optimize for performance